Close

 The microchipping process is quick, painless, and widely available at veterinary clinics and shelters.
 It’s a small step that offers big peace of mind, ensuring your dog always has a form of identification.
 At PetHealthMD, we’re here to help you understand the benefits, costs, and steps to getting your dog microchipped so you can take this important step with confidence.

 You can think of a microchip as something like a permanent ID tag that never falls off.
 It has a unique identification number that’s linked to an online registry with your contact details.
-Unlike tags and collars that can break or go missing, a microchip can’t just be accidentally removed.
-If your pet ever gets lost, this tiny device can be the key to bringing them home.
+Unlike tags and collars that can break or go missing, a microchip can’t be accidentally removed.

 If your dog is found and taken to a vet clinic or shelter, staff will scan the microchip to pull up its unique number.
 That number connects to a secure database where your registered contact information is stored.
-And since microchips don’t need batteries or charging, they work around the clock, giving you peace of mind no matter what.
+Microchips don’t need batteries or charging, so they work around the clock.

 The microchip itself only contains a special ID number.
 Once registered, that number links to important information in a pet recovery database, including: